rodolk/thenumserver/README.md

 ### Troubleshooting
-If you do't have tools.jar properly installed and build `./gradlew build` fails, try removing  the following lines lines from file from `build.gradle`: javadoc {
+If you don't have tools.jar properly installed and build `./gradlew build` fails, try removing  the following lines lines from file from `build.gradle`:

+javadoc {
     source = sourceSets.main.allJava
     classpath = configurations.compile
 }

+Build may fail for not having and using Java 1.8.
+In Linux, if you have many Java versions make sure gradlew uses the proper 1.8 version:
+`export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64`